jbowkett/CV/README.md

 ### Summary
-I am a proven fast learner, building on over 12 years experience of using Java in an enterprise environment, my most recent experience has been as the lead developer for a highly agile TDD/BDD Ruby team.
+I am a proven fast learner, building on over 12 years experience of using Java in various enterprise environments.
+My most recent experience has been as the lead developer for a highly agile TDD/BDD Ruby team.
 I am looking to make a return to working with large datasets (both relational and non-relational) and continuing to use TDD/BDD techniques to apply the principles of SOLID design to produce clean code regardless of the language.

-I take an active role in the wider software development community, attending community events and conferences and I am an Associate at the Graduate Developer Community.
+I am an Associate at the Graduate Developer Community, and I enjoy attending both GDC and LJC events and conferences.

 ### Employment History

-**December 2013 - Present • Lead Developer • [Lyagushka][], London W1**
+**December 2013 - Present • Lead Developer • [Lyagushka][], London**

 Lyagushka provide a full trade lifecycle platform for a large (>4$bn) Private Equity Fund incorporating complex business rules.
 The platform is developed